Big Swords Society: Japanese invasion

 In the face of the Japanese invasion of Manchuria in 1931, this traditional form of popular self-defence was revived.
 These societies soon formed part of the Anti-Japanese Volunteer Armies resisting the Japanese establishment of Manchukuo in 1932 and their later pacification campaigns.

 The large numbers of men from the Manchurian countryside inspired to take up the fight against a foreign invader under the traditional and quasi-religious Big Sword Society were of a unique character.
 Members of the brotherhood placed their faith in folk magic and a belief in Heavenly rewards for their righteous character.
 Big Sword soldiers were described as claiming they lead charmed lives and were immune from bullets due to a combination of deep breathing exercises, magical formulae, and the swallowing of charms.

-Absorption to the Communist movement and suppression
+Absorption into the CCP and suppression

 Some Society members were won over and absorbed by the Chinese Red Army during the Second Sino-Japanese War or by the People's Liberation Army in the later Chinese Civil War.
-In 1953, the Communist Party of China government launched a suppression campaign against Hui-Dao-Men ("Societies-Ways-Brotherhoods"), eradicating them from the Chinese mainland.
+In 1953, the Chinese Communist Party (CCP) government launched a suppression campaign against Hui-Dao-Men ("Societies-Ways-Brotherhoods"), eradicating them from the Chinese mainland.
 Some of their offshoots have reappeared, reintroduced by Chinese adherents who live overseas.